3rdIteration/btcrecover/docs/Usage_Examples/basic_password_recoveries.md

 ```
 <br>

-## Raw Eth Private Keys ##
+## Raw Private Keys##
 BTCRecover an also be used to recover from situations where you have a damaged private key.

-This is handled in a similar way to a password recovery, so your private key guesses go in a tokenlist, using the %h wildcard to substitute hexidecimal characters.
+This is handled in a similar way to a password recovery, so your private key guesses go in a tokenlist, using the %h wildcard to substitute hexidecimal characters or %b to substitute base58 characters.
+You can use either a tokenlist or a passwordlist, depending on your situation, as well as the standard typos.
+If you are using a tokenlist, you will just need to ensure that the private keys being produced match the length and characters required for a private key...

+If you know the address that the private key corresponds to, you can supply that, alternatively you can use an AddressDB.

+### Raw Eth Private Keys ###
 You will also notice that the leading "0x" needs to be removed from the private key.

 **Example tokenlist**
 ``` linenums="1"